Ph4ntomas/glacier/README.md

 own PR on top.
 Since these PR are inherently unstable until merged, it wouldn't make any sense to try to have a stable API.

+The DBus wrapper for lua is working, but is highly experimental.
+It also depends on ldbus, whose rockspec cannot be installed normally.
+See https://github.com/daurnimator/ldbus for more information.

 ## Features

 - A Bar to host widget